flowistry_pdg::rustc::mir

 For places that are not locals, ie they have a non-empty list of projections, we define the values as a function of the parent place, that is the place with its last ProjectionElem stripped.
 The way this is computed of course depends on the kind of that last projection element:

 • Downcast: This projection sets the place’s variant index to the given one, and makes no other changes.
-A Downcast projection on a place with its variant index already set is not well-formed.
+A Downcast projection must always be followed immediately by a Field projection.

 • Field: Field projections take their parent place and create a place referring to one of the fields of the type.
 The resulting address is the parent address, plus the offset of the field.
 The type becomes the type of the field.
 If the parent was unsized and so had metadata associated with it, then the metadata is retained if the field is unsized and thrown out if it is sized.

-These projections are only legal for tuples, ADTs, closures, and generators.
-If the ADT or generator has more than one variant, the parent place’s variant index must be set, indicating which variant is being used.
+These projections are only legal for tuples, ADTs, closures, and coroutines.
+If the ADT or coroutine has more than one variant, the parent place’s variant index must be set, indicating which variant is being used.
 If it has just one variant, the variant index may or may not be included - the single possible variant is inferred if it is not included.

 • OpaqueCast: This projection changes the place’s type to the given one, and makes no other changes.
 A OpaqueCast projection on any type other than an opaque type from the current crate is not well-formed.